There are many of us dreaming or wishing about becoming our own boss.

 But is it that simple?

-You are either thinking about becoming one or you already working on it and you realize that it is not that easy as you originally used to think.
+You are either thinking about becoming one or you already working on it and you realize that it is not as easy as you originally used to think.

 Let me share with you how I became my own boss and as of this writing, I can tell you that I still struggle a lot.